 - 9 How long will the Narwal T10 run?

 - 14 Where can I buy the Narwal T10?

 - 15 Does the Narwal T10 provide excellent value?

 - 16 The Verdict: Buy This Only If You Need the Mopping Function

 The Narwal T10 is one of the more unique robot vacuum/mop hybrids I’ve reviewed over the past few months.
 And I’ve tested some innovative ones like the Roborock S7.

-While most only drag a wet pad, this robot is unique with its dual spinning pads and a self-cleaning base station.
+While most only drag a wet pad, this robot is unique with dual spinning pads and a self-cleaning base station.

 Narwal claims that their system will keep the pads clean, but how effective is it?

 Inside the massive base station are two water tanks – one for clean and another for dirty water.
 The base station primes the pads before the robot heads out for the mopping task.